NikKowPHP/social-brain/chapters/chapter-3.md

 The social pain alarm goes off.

 Mark’s heart rate quickens.
-That familiar hot flush creeps up his neck.
-His Sentinel Brain screams, *"Threat detected!
-Status under attack!"* He can feel a defensive, angry response bubbling up in his throat.
+That familiar hot flush creeps up his neck as if hot water is rising behind his ears.
+His hearing seems to narrow, the ambient sounds of the office fading into a low hum.
+His vision develops a subtle tunnel, with Maria's face becoming the only thing in sharp focus.
+His Sentinel Brain isn't just screaming; it's a physical vibration in his chest: *"Threat detected!"* He can feel a defensive, angry response bubbling up in his throat.
 He wants to interrupt, to list all the times his ideas were the right ones, to defend his reputation.

 He is at a critical fork in the road.
 One path leads to a defensive argument that will prove Maria’s point and damage their relationship.
 The other path leads to a productive conversation that could change the course of his career.